An Empirical Study on Information Extraction using Large Language Models: Introduction

-\paragraph{\textbf{Performance}} We evaluate the performance of ChatGPT on 17 datasets with 14 IE sub-tasks under 3 settings: zero-shot prompts, few-shot ICL prompts and few-shot COT prompts.
-The results indicate the following conclusions: \begin{itemize} \item There is a significant performance gap between ChatGPT and SOTA methods. \item The harder the task, the larger the gap. \item ChatGPT can equal or exceed SOTA methods on a few simple cases. \item Using few-shot ICL prompts generally leads to significant improvements, but still obviously lags behind SOTA results. \item The chain-of-thought prompting cannot guarantee further gains compared to few-shot ICL prompts. \end{itemize}
+\paragraph{\textbf{Performance}} We evaluate the performance of GPT-4 on 16 datasets with 14 IE sub-tasks under 3 settings: zero-shot prompts, few-shot ICL prompts, and few-shot COT prompts.
+We also evaluate the performance of GPT-3.5 on these settings for more comparison, which reveals the performance improvement of the GPT series on IE tasks\footnote{We use gpt-3.5-turbo-0314 and gpt-4-0125-preview for research, the latter being the latest GPT version when writing this paper.}.
+The results indicate the following conclusions: \begin{itemize} \item There is a significant performance gap between the two GPT models and SOTA methods.
+The harder the task, the larger the gap.
+However, the two GPT models can equal or exceed SOTA methods on a few simple tasks. \item The performance of GPT-4 is better than that of GPT-3.5 in most tasks. \item Using few-shot ICL prompts generally leads to significant improvements, but still visibly lags behind SOTA results, while the chain-of-thought prompting cannot guarantee further gains compared to few-shot ICL prompts. \end{itemize}

-\paragraph{\textbf{Evaluation Criteria}} Through the manual checking, we find that ChatGPT tends to identify longer spans than the annotated ones, i.e., the recognized spans usually contain qualifiers such as crowns, quantifiers, adjectives, time, place, etc. Thus, the previous span hard-matching strategy is not suitable for the evaluation of LLMs like ChatGPT that generate human-like responses.
-We propose a soft-matching strategy to solve this problem and display evaluation results more accurately.
+\paragraph{\textbf{Evaluation Criteria}} Through the manual checking, we find that GPT-3.5 and GPT-4 tend to identify spans that contain or are contained by the annotated ones, i.e., the recognized spans usually contain qualifiers such as crowns, quantifiers, adjectives, time, place, etc. Thus, the previous span hard-matching strategy is not suitable for the evaluation of LLMs like GPTs that generate human-like responses.
+We propose a soft-matching strategy to solve this problem and display evaluation results for LLMs more accurately.

-\paragraph{\textbf{Robustness}} We conduct comparisons and analysis on four dimensions: Invalid Output, Irrelevant Context, Frequency of Target Types and The Order of Entities.
-We find that: \begin{itemize} \item ChatGPT rarely outputs invalid responses in most cases. \item Irrelevant context and frequency of target types have a significant impact on ChatGPT's performance. \item ChatGPT is not sensitive to the order of entities, and cannot accurately understand the subject-object relationships of entities. \end{itemize}
+\paragraph{\textbf{Robustness}} We conduct comparisons and analysis on three dimensions: Invalid Output, Frequency of Target Types, and The Order of Entities.
+We find that: \begin{itemize} \item GPT-4 rarely outputs invalid responses in most cases. \item The frequency of target types has a significant impact on GPT-4's performance. \item GPT-4 is sensitive to the order of entities, and can understand the subject-object relationships of entities better than GPT-3.5, but still needs further improvement. \end{itemize}